COMBAT-TB/vcf2neo/docs/genome_annotation_model.md

 This description takes the Chado sequence table as a starting point.

-At the core of the Chado-derive graph model is the Feature entity that corresponds on the one hand with a feature as described in [GFF3](http://gmod.org/wiki/GFF3) (although Chado features are a superset of GFF3 features, including both the GFF3 "reference sequence" as a feature and non-located features)
+At the core of the Chado-derived graph model is the Feature entity that corresponds on the one hand with a feature as described in [GFF3](http://gmod.org/wiki/GFF3) (although Chado features are a superset of GFF3 features, including both the GFF3 "reference sequence" as a feature and non-located features)